 - Unit 2: C# Basics

-- Unit 5: It's all about the player
+- Unit 6: It's all about the Pklayer

-- Unit 8: What it means to be alive: AI.
+- Unit 9: What it means to be Alive

 How much does it cost?
 It's absolutely free!

-Why quizzes?
-There are many reasons for quizzes: it gets you to think about the content and checks for understanding.
-It's also a way of checking that you have mastered the content.
+Why quizes!
+There are many reasons for quizes, it gets you to think about the content, and checks for understanding.
+It's also a way of checking you have mastered the content.

-Why projects?
+Why projects!
 Projects are a great way to learn.
 We have five projects interspersed throughout the course, meant to increase your understanding on critical topics.
-Through successful completion of the projects, you will gain an understanding of the software creation process.
+Through succeeding in the projects, you will gain an understanding of the software creation process.

 How to apply?Register